Chapter One: Gameplay

 should.
 The most probable results are very often the least ridiculous,

-and why bust out the calculators only to spend more time having less
+and why bust out the calculators just to spend more time having less

 fun?
 Except where your opponents insist otherwise, you should resolve